Your First Weeks on our Swiss Campuses

 Your placement can begin as soon as you have completed your second semester exams and you will have a two-year window in which to complete your internship.
 Valid positions for the placement semester include a management training position and full-time employment, as well as an internship.

 All students on every program will benefit from an intensive Career Development Program adapted to the level of studies, together with personalized support services (onsite and online) and workshops.

-Glion Connect & Recruit, our recruitment day, will be online on the 2nd of November 2021, to ensure that even in this special time, when companies cannot travel to campus easily, you can still connect safely with a wide variety of industry leaders and recruiters.
+Glion Connect & Recruit, our recruitment day, will be online on 12 April, 2022, to ensure that even in this special time, when companies cannot travel to campus as easily, you can still connect safely with a wide variety of industry leaders and recruiters.